axard/tilman/README.md

-# tilman
+# Tilman - go Tile Window Manager for terminal UIs

-Tile window manager for tview
+Tilman is a basic yet powerfull tile window manager in go for terminal-based user interfaces that plugs into tview